ROCm/rocWMMA/README.md

 TBlockX must be a multiple of WaveSize
 ```

-Currently for GEMM, rocWMMA focuses on thread blocks of up to 4 waves for optimal resource usage / occupancy.
+For GEMM, rocWMMA focuses on thread blocks of up to 4 waves for optimal resource usage and
+occupancy.
 Larger thread block sizes are possible but are not officially supported.

 ```bash
 WS = Wave Size